Skip to content

 Sea Power, 15th @ Trinity

 Sea Power are another of the acts this month who seem to perfectly capture and challenge the British alternative sound.
-Triumphant in their style which has stood the test of time, heroes of the indie rock scene Sea Power will take to the idyllic church-hall of Trinity for a diligent display of each members' multi-instrumental talents that are only found in the bands which have had to reinvent and challenge their own sound across their career; whilst simultaneously maintaining their gaze on the UK's musical past which inspired them.
+Triumphant in their style, which has stood the test of time, heroes of the indie rock scene Sea Power will take to the idyllic church hall of Trinity for a diligent display of each member's multi-instrumental talents that are only found in the bands that have had to reinvent and challenge their own sound across their career; while simultaneously maintaining their gaze on the UK's musical past which inspired them.

 Bristol Refugee Festival: Addictive TV, 16th @ Strange Brew

 Addictive TV are a musical project challenging the constraints of borders with their diverse and comprehensive project, Orchestra of Sample.
-The audio-visual experience celebrates cultures from across the globe, namely Senegal, Kazakhstan, Indonesia, Colombia, Brazil, India among many more.
-The samples from each location feature improvised music preformed on a myriad of indigenous instruments, as well as atmospheric ambiance and visuals that coincide to produce a beautifully spontaneous tapestry of sensory experience woven from different heritages coinciding and colliding with a chaotic synchronicity.
+The audio-visual experience celebrates cultures from across the globe, namely Senegal, Kazakhstan, Indonesia, Colombia, Brazil, India, and many more.
+The samples from each location feature improvised music performed on a myriad of Indigenous instruments, atmospheric ambiance, and visuals that coincide to produce a beautifully spontaneous tapestry of sensory experience woven from different heritages coinciding and colliding with chaotic synchronicity.
 With a guest list available for asylum seekers, the event is an exemplary instance of one of Bristol's refugee solidarity from a grassroots venue we all know and love.

 IDLES, 17th @ Marble Factory

 Booting the second half of the month into overdrive, yet another of the UK's largest alternative acts will be coming to Bristol hot off the release of their new record TANGK.
-Alongside Declan McKenna the show boasts one of the band's first live performances in the country this year, showcasing new material in full during the third stop of the tour.
-Hearing new songs only a day after their official release- inside the band's home-city- is probably going to be one for the history books.
-It's likely you'll have to fight with an unparalleled determination to find tickets, but that should prepare you just as well for the ensuing carnage of the mosh-pit.
+Alongside Declan McKenna, the show boasts one of the band's first live performances in the country this year, showcasing new material in total during the third stop of the tour.
+Hearing new songs only a day after their official release - inside the band's home city - will probably be one for the history books.
+You'll likely have to fight with an unparalleled determination to find tickets, but that should prepare you just as well for the ensuing carnage of the mosh-pit.

 Courting, 22nd @ Exchange

-Following the release on the 26th of January of New Last Name, the Liverpool based punk outfit Courting are returning to Exchange after their last headline show there, which came just after the release of their debut, Guitar Music, in 2022.
-The gig, which was sentimentally my first in Bristol, was full of hearty rowdiness that melded into a chaotic night within the basement of Exchange's small gig room.
-I'm curious to see how the band will sound on their return and whether they will embrace their more left-field electronic-pop influences, or their dramatic punk-rock sound with their new material live.
-Expect Charli XCX covers, ABBA and loud guitars (if the last gig was anything to go by) from a rising zeitgeist in the British post-punk explosion.
+Following the release on the 26th of January of New Last Name, the Liverpool-based punk outfit Courting are returning to Exchange after their last headline show, which came just after the release of their debut, Guitar Music, in 2022.
+The gig, sentimentally my first in Bristol, was full of hearty rowdiness that melded into a chaotic night within the basement of Exchange's small gig room.
+I'm curious to see how the band will sound on their return and whether they will embrace their more left-field electronic-pop influences, or their dramatic punk rock sound with their new material live.
+Expect Charli XCX covers, ABBA and loud guitars (if the last gig was anything to go by) from a rising zeitgeist in the British post punk explosion.

 Ben UFO, Joy Orbison & SP:MC, Mantra 23rd @ Central Warehouse

-Celebrating 5 years of GD4YA Records, the London based electronic powerhouse label will be offering up a quartet of various techno, dubstep, old-school jungle and garage acts blurring into a belter of funky yet unpredictable electronic enchantment.
-Alongside the headline acts playing are Hodge, El-B, Yaw Evans, Tales From The Southside in the silo room, as well as a DJ set from SP:MC who will be joining Joy Orbison for his main set later in the night.
-Certainly a late one, the night will require perseverance, but we can be reliant on the vivacity of the stellar acts leading the night to maintain energy levels till the last note is heard.
+Celebrating five years of GD4YA Records, the London-based electronic powerhouse label will offer a quartet of various techno, dubstep, old-school jungle, and garage acts blurring into a belter of funky yet unpredictable electronic enchantment.
+Alongside the headline acts playing are Hodge, El-B, Yaw Evans, and Tales From The Southside in the silo room, as well as a DJ set from SPM:C, who will be joining Joy Orbison for his main set later in the night.
+Certainly a late one, the night will require perseverance, but we can rely on the vivacity of the stellar acts leading the night to maintain energy levels until the last note is heard.

 Simple Things Festival, 24th @ various

 The first big day festival of the year will be Simple Things Festival, a colossal mish-mash of artists from all walks of music.
-Dreamy sounds from acts like Julio Bashmore, Evian Christ and Max Cooper, grime from the legendary MC Flowdan of recent Chase and Status/fred again.. fame and countless more electronic and rap acts will only be matched by the spread of post-punk on offer.
-Ranging from the shatteringly aggressive feedback and fuzz of Gilla Band and Fat Dog (to name but a few).
-The event will be starting at 14:00 PM, officially ending at 06:00 AM the next day as concert-goers manically dash from SWX to Strange Brew, Beacon, Rough Trade and The Sportsman.
-My tip would be to schedule in advance: time will be of the essence if you're trying to see your favourites before the day is done.
+Dreamy sounds from acts like Julio Bashmore, Evian Christ, and Max Cooper, as well as grime from the legendary MC Flowdan of recent Chase and Status/fred, again.. fame and countless more electronic and rap acts will only be matched by the spread of post punk.
+Ranging from the shatteringly aggressive feedback and fuzz of Gilla Band and Fat Dog (to name a few).
+The event will start at 14:00, officially ending at 06:00 the next day as concert-goers manically dash from SWX to Strange Brew, Beacon, Rough Trade, and The Sportsman.
+My tip would be to schedule ahead of the festival: time will be of the essence if you're trying to see your favorites before the day is done.

 Psychadelic Porn Crumpets, 26th @ SWX